 Rhodes has every sort of coastline imaginable, from its secluded, rocky coves to its ranging sandy shores.
-Almost all the larger beaches here are well organised, with a good stock of amenities, many activities to enjoy and a number of good restaurants, tavernas, bars, and shopping.
-Windsurfing and kitesurfing are extremely popular on Rhodes and there's more than enough spots from which to rent equipment - and if necessary take a few lessons before diving in.
-If you're visiting Rhodes and looking for a spot to soak up the sun, read on for a list of some of the best beaches on the island.
+Almost all the larger beaches here are well organised, with a good stock of amenities, many activities to enjoy and a number of good restaurants, tavernas, bars, and shops.
+Windsurfing and kitesurfing are popular activities for cheap Rhodes holidays, and there’s more than enough spots from which to rent equipment – and if necessary take a few lessons before diving in.
+If you’re looking for a spot to soak up the sun during your holidays in Rhodes, read on for a list of some of the best beaches on the island.

 This is one of the most visited beaches on the island and the most popular spot on the east coast.
 With pure golden sands and incredibly clear waters it’s little wonder locals and visitors flock to these shores.
 Sunloungers and umbrellas are available to rent and there’s also a couple beach bars and restaurants serving up fruity cocktails and fresh seafood.

 Faliraki boasts the longest sandy beach on the island.
 Restaurants and tavernas scatter the shoreline and make for great spots at which to fuel up before you head back into the water.
 Faliraki’s watersports are always in fashion, and you can try your hand at kitesurfing, windsurfing and snorkelling.

 Lindos is the ideal beach to bring the kids to on your Greek island holiday.
 The soft sand and shallow waters are ideal for making sandcastles and paddling in the sea.
 In the corner of this bay you’ll find a shallow inlet where you can snorkel and discover some of the underwater marine life living in Rhodes.
 There are several restaurants and bars dotted around the coastline for you to fill up on delicious seafood and grab a drink to cool down.